wp-plugins/ewww-image-optimizer/readme.txt

 == Description ==

 The EWWW Image Optimizer is a WordPress plugin that will automatically and losslessly optimize your images as you upload them to your blog.
 It can also optimize the images that you have already uploaded in the past.
-It is also now possible to convert your images automatically to the file format that will produce the smallest image (make sure you read the WARNINGS).
+It is also possible to convert your images automatically to the file format that will produce the smallest image size (make sure you read the WARNINGS).

 By default, EWWW Image Optimizer uses lossless optimization techniques, so your image quality will be exactly the same before and after the optimization.
 The only thing that will change is your file size.
 The one small exception to this is GIF animations.
 While the optimization is technically lossless, you will not be able to properly edit the animation again without performing an --unoptimize operation with gifsicle.
 The gif2png and jpg2png conversions are also lossless but the png2jpg process is not lossless.